nayuki/MamIRC/doc/connector.markdown

 * Responds to PINGs from IRC servers.
 (This allows the Processor to crash or hang, without losing the IRC connection.)

+* Actively detects broken TCP connections by sending blank lines every minute.

-The Connector has almost no knowledge of the IRC protocol, except the fact that it is text-based and line-oriented (rather than binary), and can process PINGs.
+The Connector has almost no knowledge of the IRC protocol - except that it treats the protocol as text-based and line-oriented (rather than binary) and that it handles PINGs.
 Because of this simplicity, the Connector is fairly feature-complete and expected to be quite stable.

 Database format